TungMan0801/SUSTech_CSCourse/README.md

 ## Intro

-It's a repo to record those reviews I made before.
+It's a repo to record those notes I made before.
 Actually after a shutting down on my computer in May 2022, I lost many important files.
 So I only upload some files available.（；´д｀）ゞAnd it also reminds me that recording is a good habit.

 I made those review for that chasing the deadline and making review is an efficient way for me.
 But it's not a good example, if you do not want to stay up for days.
 So that those reviews will cover most of the knowledge we have learned for it is kind of a '' Rocket class''.
 But don't expect to master this course after only reading these, you and me both know what should we do.